tari-project/rfcs/src/RFC-0120_Consensus.md

 * Represented as an array of unsigned 8-bit integers (bytes) in little-endian format.
 * The hashing function must be blake2b with a 256-bit digest.

-#### Witness_mr
-[witness_mr]: #witness_mr "Witness Merkle root"

-This is the Merkle root of the output witness data, specifically all created outputs’ [range proof]s and metadata signatures.
-This MUST be constructed by
-Hash ( `RangeProof` || `metadata commitment signature`), in order, for every output contained in the block.

-The witness_mr MUST conform to the following:

-* Represented as an array of unsigned 8-bit integers (bytes) in little-endian format.
-* The hashing function used must be blake2b with a 256-bit digest.

 #### Kernel_mr
 [kernel_mr]: #kernel_mr "Kernel Merkle root"